Description

 Marketing

 The product is marketed as Salva Cremasco PDO.
-It is sold year-round in whole forms or portions.
+It is available year-round and is sold whole or in wedges.

 Distinctive Features

-The appearance of Salva Cremasco PDO is characterised by the presence of a thin rind made up of surface micro-flora, which during ripening allows for the formation of other forms of indigenous microbes.
+The rind of Salva Cremasco PDO is characterised by the presence of a surface micro-flora, which during ripening allows for the formation of other forms of native microbes.